nickbrandt/GitLab/doc/administration/external_pipeline_validation.md

 ### Service Result

-Pipelines that are not accepted by the external validation service will not be created and will not be visible in pipeline lists in GitLab UI or API.
-When creating the pipeline within the GitLab UI an error message stating `Pipeline cannot be run.
-External validation failed` will be displayed.
+Pipelines not accepted by the external validation service aren't created or visible in pipeline lists, in either the GitLab user interface or API.
+Creating an unaccepted pipeline when using the GitLab user interface displays an error message that states: `Pipeline cannot be run.
+External validation failed`

 ## Configuration